U54Bioinformatics/PhylinSic_Project/README.md

 * runs forever *
 ```

-This is a problem because R and Java are needed to run BEAST2, the
+To work around this problem, I installed R+libraries, Java, and BEAST2
-last step of the pipeline.
-I ended up installing R+libraries, Java,
+outside of Conda, and then configured the pipeline to use my version
-and BEAST2 outside of Conda, and then configuring the last step of the
+instead.
+If you run into similar problems, there are instructions in
-pipeline to use my manually installed version.
-If you run into
+the Snakefile that describe how to do this.

-similar problems, there are instructions in the Snakefile for how to
+*Another issue*: the picard and gatk4 packages in Conda require
-force the last rule to use a specific installation of R and BEAST2.
+different versions of openjdk.
+When installing gatk4, conda

-Another issue: the picard and gatk4 packages work with different
+downgraded openjdk, which broke picard.
+To work aroud this, I used
-versions of openjdk.
-To work aroud this, I use picard from conda and
+picard from conda and installed GATK4 outside conda (and configured
-configure `gatk` to use an external installation.
+the Snakefile accordingly).

 # <A NAME="Start">Quick Start</A>